-While the system is booting up, the loss in weight controller touch screen will display a timer bar at the bottom of the Start Up Screen.
-Once the timer bar reaches the end it will advance the user to the Main Screen.
-This screen also displays the version of the software currently installed (v1.0.0).
+While the system is booting up, the touch screen will display a timer bar at the bottom of the Start Up Screen.
+Once the timer bar reaches the end it will disappear and be replaced with flashing piece of text that reads CLICK TO CONTINUE.
+Select any where on the screen and it will advance to the Main screen.

+This screen also displays the version of the software currently installed.